 Forced reflections of the Invisible Intersections between machine and nature.

 Performative Timber restraint collapsing awareness of environment and forced control of resources

 Frames of observation of natural systems through industrial components and systems of demarcation.

 The work was sculpture that used materials specific to the industrial trades.
 Steel, construction, railroads, printing.
 The subject investigated was one of the scale and balance between humans and industrial vs natural environments.

-The work was manipulated every day throughout the 6 days to emphasise no permanence and to encourage the viewer to either remember the previous days installation , or experience it as a wholly new sculpture if not seen previous.
+The work was manipulated every day throughout the 6 days to emphasize non permanence and to encourage the viewer to either remember the previous days installation , or experience it as a wholly new sculpture if not seen previous.

-Transformation of standard gallery space to challenge discussion of Who has access to view work?
+Transformation of standard gallery space to challenge discussion of who has access to viewership?

-Access to spaces depending on class defined by socio-economics
+Access to spaces depending on factors of monbility,race, and socio-economics

 Lower Space appears "void" of work.
 Access to the "top spaces" is opaque and suppressed.